Krutik3008/Indian-Health-Wealth/README.md

-# IHWP - Integrated Health and Wellness Platform
+# IHWP - Indian Health and Wealth Wellness Platform

 A full-stack web application for health and wellness management with user authentication, health assessments, forum discussions, and personalized recommendations.